 Here’s some intuition: If we take a piece of matter and keep dividing it into smaller pieces, we will eventually find ourselves with something that up until about 100 years ago, was thought to be undividable: the atom.

-But it’s been almost a century since we’ve discovered that it, too, can be divided- into electrons, and protons and neutrons (and gluons, that keep the last two ‘glued’ together in a tight nucleus[1]).
+It’s been almost a century since we’ve discovered that atoms can be divided- into electrons, and protons, neutrons and gluons, that keep the last two ‘glued’ together in a tight nucleus[1].

-And while (for now…) the electron is what we call an elementary particle (though it would be more accurate thinking of it as a quantum cloud [2]), we can divide protons and neutrons into different combinations of three quarks (proton is two UP quarks and one DOWN quark, and a neutron is made up of one UP and two DOWN quarks).
+While the electron is presently considered an elementary particle (though it would be more accurate thinking of it as a quantum cloud [2]), protons and neutrons can be divided into different combinations of three quarks (proton is two UP quarks and one DOWN quark, and a neutron is made up of one UP and two DOWN quarks).

 And this is where string theory comes in: if we look inside the quarks, we will find tiny little strings, both ‘open’ and ‘closed’, vibrating and interacting with each other (for example: two strings can form into one, or one string can break into two strings [3]); and depending on their shape and their frequency, we get the particle at hand.
 But not only that: any and all aspects of a particle- its mass, charge and anything that makes the particle what it is, is determined by the vibration of a string.